Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 Evaluation and training

-If you are working in the Math Help Centre you can ask the Math Help Centre Coordinator for feedback and if you are TAing for a course you should ask the professor you are working for to sit in on one of your tutorials to provide feedback.
+If you are working in the Math Help Centre you can ask the Math Help Centre Coordinator for feedback; if you are TAing for a course you should ask the professor you are working for to sit in on one of your tutorials to provide feedback.
 The TA Coordinator can also provide feedback on your performance.

 If you feel your English language skills (spoken or written) could be improved you should speak to the TA Coordinator or the Associate Chair (Graduate) about opportunities for ESL (English as a Second Language) training.
 Excellent English language skills are an asset not only for your TA work, but also for your thesis and your future career.